CS546-Final-Project-Group8/Final-Project/README.md

 ## Time Off Requests

-Managers can see all active time off requests in a table with accept and reject buttons.
-After reviewed, the request is only visible on the employee's dashboard where they can delete the request.
+Managers can see all active time off requests in a table with accept and decline buttons.
+After reviewed, the request is only visible on the employee's dashboard where the employee can then delete the request.

 ## Store Open/Close button